-- What is a press release
+What is a press release?

-Getting published is like an receiving an endorsement of your work, your message and you.
+Getting published is like receiving an endorsement of your work, your message and you.
 It gives you credibility and raises your profile.
-And remember, sending out a press release is far cheaper than paying for an advert.
+And remember, getting your publicity broadcast as news is far cheaper than paying for an advert.

 Before you start writing, take time to study these media and try to spot the stories that have come from a press release.
 You will also notice that newspapers and magazines vary from each other in style and content.
 Write your press release with their needs and readers in mind.

 It’s much harder to get your release published in national newspapers and consumer publications.
 They have high circulation figures and a wider range of interests.
 Remember too that your press release will be one of a huge number of releases a newsroom receives each day.
 If it stands out as interesting, relevant and newsworthy, you will have a better chance of publication.

 Why do you want to issue a press release?

 A press release may contain details of an event you are organising or perhaps an invitation to attend a photocall.
 For instance:

 - Introduce a new product or service